palewire/go-big-with-github-actions/docs/what-is-yaml.md

-# YAML
+# Introducing YAML

-Once you've entered the [dictionary folder](https://github.com/palewire/moneyinpolitics.wtf/tree/main/_data/dictionary), you should see a list of files.
-Each one contains a word's definition, along with other metadata describing it like whether it is a noun or a verb.
+Our focus in this class will be how to configure GitHub Actions to run your code, not how to write the code itself.

-**PICTURE HERE**
+So we won't be covering how to write Python or JavaScript to develop an automation.

-Note that each file's name ends with `.yaml`.
-That tells computers that the file is expected to contain data structured in YAML format.
+Instead we'll focus narrowly on the tool that Actions favors for setting up tasks: the YAML programming language.
+To take advantage of Actions, you will need to learn how to write YAML code.

-[YAML](https://en.wikipedia.org/wiki/YAML) is a data serialization language.
-It is used to represent data structures in a human-readable and easy-to-write format.
-YAML stands for "YAML Ain't Markup Language," because it does not wrap data in surrounding tags like HTML or XML (and because nerds like inventing [silly acronyms](https://en.wikipedia.org/wiki/Backronym).)
+[YAML](https://en.wikipedia.org/wiki/YAML) is a data structuring system that was designed to store information in way that is easy for people to read and write.
+It stands for "YAML Ain't Markup Language" because it does not wrap data in tags like HTML or XML, a technique known as markup.

-YAML is often used for configuration files, data storage and communication between different systems.
-Here is a simple example:
+Programmers often choose YAML for configuration files and lightweight data storage.
+Here is a simple example of how it stores different types of data:

 ```yaml
 # This is a comment